 • pay off your credit card debt to reach the point where you can pay off your outstanding balances monthly

-It might be helpful to set a target date to accomplish each of these debt-reduction goals and then reverse engineer how much more you would need to pay each month to make that happen.
+You could set a target date to accomplish each of these debt-reduction goals and then figure out how much more you would need to pay each month to make that happen.

-In this example, we’re looking at one goal.
+Paying down debt is just one goal.
 What can you do, though, if you have multiple goals to accomplish?
-If that’s the case (and that’s not uncommon), then prioritizing your goals may make the most sense.
-After all, if you spread yourself too thin, you may not see progress quickly enough and this could result in a loss of motivation.
+If that’s the case, prioritizing your goals may make the most sense.
+After all, if you try to do too much all at once, you may not see progress quickly enough and this could result in a loss of motivation.

-Here’s one more thing to consider as you create your plan.
-It may be tempting to focus on just debt reduction (and, in some cases, that could be the right strategy), but it can also help to cultivate a pay-yourself-first attitude.
+Here’s one more thing to consider as you create your financial plan.
+It may be tempting to focus on just debt reduction (and, in some cases, that could be the right strategy), but it might also help to cultivate a pay-yourself-first attitude.